PeaPodTechnologies/PeaPod/docs/design/SoftwareArchitecture.md

  - last read timestamp (unsigned long `lastread`)
 > Note: Millis() is long, overflows after 2^32-1 (~49.7 days), so if the current time is **less** than the previous time, something has gone wrong.
 Skip read, reset to Millis().

-Store the latest copy of sesnor data locally as a list of (environment variable name - value) pairs.

-Send the latest read individual sensor data to the Computer as JSON over serial.
+Send the latest read individual sensor data to the Computer as JSON over serial - `{ "type" : "data", "msg" : { "variable" : value }}`

 > Let the main controller handle timestamping.
 Makes more sense, since that's where data is ***really*** being managed, and where the big decisions are made surrounding sed data.
 Also, microcontroller RTC sucks ass.

 ### Plan, Act